Munteta Chalebaila

 Munteta Chalebaila has been struck down by the spirits.
 BamukaNdubeni is there to support him.
 At an Ipupo at banaNjenjema’s, 1985.

-His case was exceptional because his spirits immediately were powerful and started working as if they were already years in him.
-A month later, at a Cibombe at bamukaNdubeni’s, he danced from the beginning in his attire for the first time.
+His case was exceptional because his spirits were immediately powerful and began working as if they had been with him for years.
+A month later, at a Cibombe at bamukaNdubeni’s, he danced in his attire for the first time.

 He was possessed by two spirits.
 Kamimbya was a Mwami (high voice) and Mushili, a Muyambo (low voice).
-Munteta was called Munpokwe by the spirits.
-Since the bayambo spirit is from the mulundu, Munteta could also dance at Ipupo and his spirit could make texts for the occasion.
-In the series of articles Fighting with songs 13 song of Kamimbya can be found.
+The spirits called Munteta Munpokwe.
+Since the bayambo spirit is from the mulundu, Munteta could also dance at Ipupo, and his spirit could create texts for the occasion.
+In the series of articles Fighting with songs, 13 songs by Kamimbya can be found.

 Photo 179 Munteta Chalebaila